frozmannik/REST_API/README.md

 pip3 install flask-admin
 ```

-Install last version of Postman:
+Install last version of Postman(will be used as admin panel):
 https://www.getpostman.com/apps

 Import requests for Postman: